 Dr. Neha Navsaria discusses on this episode of ‘Show Me the Science’ how children and adults remain resilient despite the isolation and stresses of the pandemic.

+Dr. Cynthia Rogers’ prenatal cannabis study is featured at the 30min mark of PBS video.
 As state-legalized cannabis spreads, NOVA investigates the latest scientific evidence for its potential benefits and risks, and how criminalization has disproportionately harmed communities of color.
-Dr. Cynthia Rogers’ prenatal cannabis study is showcased starting at the 30 minute mark in the video.

 NOVA | The Cannabis Question | Season 48 | Episode 11 | PBS